202C-Pilot/202C-Master-Course/forums-writing-activities.md

 8. How does the author distinguish between the different sections of the front matter?
 9. What could be added to the front matter to make the guide and its uses clearer to the intended audience?

+Prompts for Peer Feedback, Abstracts

+1. Evaluate the completeness of the abstracts.
+Are the draft abstracts complete?
+Do they include all identifying information (title, URL etc.)?
+Do they include this identifying information in a consistent way?
+2. Describe the clarity of the content.
+Do the draft abstracts describe the resources so that readers will understand both their general function and their specific scope?
+(For example, your abstract on the index should tell both the purpose of the index and the range and dates of periodicals covered.)
+3. 3.
+Return to the issue of completeness.
+Do the draft abstracts answer all four of the following questions sufficiently?
+What is this?
+What is in it (contents, scope)?
+How is that information relevant and useful for someone in my field?
+What are tips for using the resource efficiently?
+Explain any weaknesses and discuss how your peer can improve the abstracts.

+Prompts for Peer Feedback, Overall Guide

+1. Are the entries current and significant?
+2. Describe how the guide is formatted and organized.
+Is it “usable”?
+3. Comment on the style of the writing.
+Do the abstracts give specific information in efficient sentences?
+4. Where should the guide offer additional explanatory material or instructions to help the designated audience conduct online research?
+5. How does the guide relate specifically to the needs of the audience?
+6. What has the author done well in the guide?
+What needs work?
+7. Provide at least three concrete suggestions for revision.
+Keep the evaluation/grading criteria in mind here.

 ## Writing Activity 5
 * Part One: Friday: Draft Submission.
 Complete a draft of your IRG.